At a Glance

 Level II: Hispanic Studies Track (CEH)

-The CEH Track is most appropriate for students who are at the intermediate-high or low-advanced level of Spanish prior to arrival.
+The CEH track is most appropriate for students who are at the intermediate-high or low-advanced level of Spanish prior to arrival.
 Level II students take Speaking and Writing Skills (required) and four additional classes taught in Spanish from the following subject areas: Linguistics, Literature, Geography, History, History of Art, Sociology, Politics, Economics, Culture and Modern Languages (Arabic, French, Chinese, etc.).
 Course descriptions are available here.
 Fall-semester students take a one-month intensive language class prior to the start of CEH classes, and typically take 4 courses during the rest of the semester.
 Spring-semester students enter CEH classes directly with no intensive language class beforehand, and therefore typically take 5 courses during the semester.

 Students take a language placement test administered by the Center for Modern Languages upon arrival and are subsequently placed in the appropriate level of instruction – i.e., either the Level I Intensive Language Studies Track (CILE) or the Level II Hispanic Studies Track (CEH).
 Level II students must place into the appropriate level according to the semester (level 6 in the fall; level 7 in the spring).
 To enter into the Hispanic Studies Track, students must have surpassed level B2.1 Spanish (CLM 6 Advanced).

 Students who apply to the Granada program must indicate in their application whether they wish to apply to the Intensive Spanish Language Track (Level I - CILE) or to the Hispanic Studies Track (Level II - CEH).
 Final determination of the student's program track and course of study is based on the placement exam that each student must take on-site at the program’s start.
-Students whose Spanish level is not definitive prior to departure should remain flexible about attending either the Level I or Level II program until their placement exam results are known.
+Students whose Spanish level is not definitive prior to departure should remain flexible about attending either the Level I or Level II track until their placement exam results are known.

 The University of Granada, founded in 1531 by the Emperor Charles V, is one of the oldest in Europe.
 Its Islamic roots go back to the original Palacio de la Madraza, founded in 1349 by Sultan Yusuf I. For almost 500 years, the University has been a clear exponent of historical, intellectual and cultural tradition and a important center of education among Europe’s universities.
 Today, it is a comprehensive university with stunning architecture that spans from the 16th century to the present.
 With seven campuses, over 60,000 students, and vast range of courses offered, the University of Granada is one of the largest universities in Spain.